UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

-# AI Algorithms Project: SPIDERLINE4
+# SPIDERLINE4: AI Algorithms Project

 This folder is a project to explore different types of AI algorithms, like Minimax, Minimax with alpha-beta cuts and Monte Carlo search playing SpiderLine4.